Inneren12/ARWeld/docs/FILE_OVERVIEW.md

 ### "I need to change QC evidence policy requirements"

-**Location:** `core/domain/src/main/kotlin/com/example/arweld/core/domain/policy/QcEvidencePolicy.kt`
+**Location:** `core-domain/src/main/kotlin/com/example/arweld/core/domain/policy/QcEvidencePolicy.kt`

 **What it does today (v1):** `check(workItemId, events, evidenceList)` ensures **at least one AR screenshot** and **at least one photo** exist **after the latest `QC_STARTED` event** for that WorkItem.
 Returns `QcEvidencePolicyResult.Ok` or `Failed(reasons)` with human-readable messages for UI/error handling.

 **Call sites:** pass/fail use cases (`PassQcUseCase`, `FailQcUseCase`) should invoke `check(...)` before emitting `QC_PASSED`/`QC_FAILED_REWORK` events and surface `Failed.reasons` in the UI banner/dialog.

-**To extend requirements:** add new rule checks inside `QcEvidencePolicy.check` (e.g., minimum video count or metadata validations) by appending to the `missingReasons` list.
+**To extend requirements:** add new entries to the requirement list inside `QcEvidencePolicy.check` (e.g., minimum video count or metadata validations) so new rules append to `missingReasons`.
 Keep reasons descriptive so the UI can present guidance without extra mapping.

 ---